Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

     <a>Level 1: Control Level</a>
     <ul>
       <li>
-        <a>This level contains the <em>control unit</em> which makes sure that the instructions given to the computer are executed properly and that data is moved to the correct places</a>
+        <a>This level contains the <em>control unit</em> which makes sure that the instructions given to the computer are decoded and executed properly</a>
       <li>
         <a>Control units can be either <em>hardwired</em> or they can be microprogrammed</em></a>
       </li>